Here for a quick answer about the ultimate difference between A/B testing and multivariate testing?

 It is possible to use both tests as supporting each other in your optimization process, but not at the exact same time.

-Don’t forget to really evaluate whether website conversion optimization is the best thing you can do for your business right now.
-If you don’t have a lot of traffic already, or if your product is lacking, they are more pressing issues to solve.
+Don’t forget to evaluate whether website conversion optimization is the best thing you can do for your business right now.
+If you don’t have a lot of traffic already, or if your product is lacking, there are more pressing issues to solve.

 When you decide to run a multivariate or A/B test, there are plenty of software tools to help you, like Trustmary.